quteron/javascript-fundamentals/statements/00-Overview.md

 console.log(sum(2, 3));
 > undefined
 ```
 This happens because *Javascript* is so forgiven and is trying to fix user input errors.
-As it parses code line by line - it first finds single `return` keyword without semicolon at the end.
-For *Javascipt* it's a valid statement, it just adds semicolon at the end, executes this statement and proceed with the next line of code.
+As it reads code line by line - it first finds single `return` keyword without semicolon at the end.
+For *Javascipt* it's a valid statement, it just adds semicolon at the end (considering that user has forgot to do this!), executes this statement and proceeds with the next line of code.
 As a result we see `undefined` in console instead of `5`.

-> It's considered the best practice to always put each statement of a single line and end it with semicolon.
+> It's considered the best practice to always put each statement of a single line and end it with a semicolon.

 ## Block statement <a name="block-statement"></a>
 You can also group several statements in a **block statement** by inclosing set of instructions in curly braces, **{ }**: